StrikerEureka27/todolist-django-with-react/README.md

 # Setup project

-(Python + Django)
+This guide explain how to setup a django project from scratch.
+This project is a basic django application + restframework implementation example.

-First of all, we have to establish a virtual enviroment to isolate our project under specific bunch of packages.
+First, we have to establish a virtual enviroment to isolate our project under specific bunch of packages.

+## Virtual enviroment

-Create a virtual enviroment
+Create virtual enviroment

 ```
 virtualenv venv